aharita/engineer-to-leader/docs/junior-to-senior/module-6/index.md

 * **Bad:** "Kevin pushed a bad config."
 (Fire Kevin).
 * **Good:** "The deployment script didn't validate the config before pushing.
 We need to add a validation step."
 (Fix the system).
+* **Realistic:** We don't fire Kevin, but we do take away his root access until he learns how to use a linter.

 If you break production, own it.
 "I broke it.
 Here is how I fixed it.
 Here is how I will prevent it from happening again."
 That is high-status behavior.